Balancing Act - Part 11

 The suit, still damp from yesterday, felt slippery and tight—a single, cool, wriggling squeeze to get it on.
 I stepped into the legs, gripped the hips, and hauled the stretch material up over my new curves, trying not to gasp at the compression.
 I turned to the mirror and saw the costume snap into place: the bold blue panels, the chest plumped and pushed together, the straps etched deep into my sunburned skin.
 My breasts—her breasts—looked magnificent.
 Distractingly so.

 Every inch of skin, every muscle clasped beneath the tight embrace of the bathing suit, was mine.
+I was more confident in wielding her body this time in front of her.

 In the muted glow of the afternoon sun filtering through the blinds, I caught sight of Dad in the backyard.
 His figure moved lazily around the pool, casting a long shadow across the water's surface, a familiar rhythm that had accompanied countless summers before.

+But my attention was quickly drawn back to Mom.
 She stood with arms crossed loosely over her chest, watching me.

 Slowly, I let her see me pull the straps of the bathing suit taut over my shoulders again.
 The fabric stretched and settled into place fittingly—a second skin that highlighted every line and curve.